Oral Restrictions and Watchful Waiting: When Breastfeeding Looks Fine (But Something Feels Off)

 What Is Watchful Waiting?

 Watchful waiting means exactly what it sounds like: instead of rushing into a tongue or lip tie release, we continue monitoring how breastfeeding is going, how baby is feeding, and how everyone is feeling.
 The truth is, we don’t have a crystal ball.
+We don’t know what might happen in the future.
 Some babies with visible ties breastfeed well without intervention.
-Others begin to struggle later, especially as milk supply regulates or baby’s needs increase.

 Why It’s Complicated